Corrigans Reserve inclusive playground

 - View the plan for the exciting Stage 2 additions for the playground! (click for larger image)

-- Mayor Liz Innes officially opened the Corrigans Reserve Inclusive playground on Saturday 4 March at a community barbecue.
+- Mayor Liz Innes officially opened the Corrigans Reserve Inclusive playground on Saturday 4 March 2017 at a community barbecue celebration.

 Also in attendance were Ann Sudmalis MP Federal Member for Gilmore, Andrew Constance MP Minister for Transport and Infrastructure, Council staff who worked on the playground, members of the project's Sunset Committee, as well as representatives from The Bay Push, Variety, and other organisations who were involved in the project.
 We'd like to extend our thanks for their generous support that has enabled this community project to come to fruition.

-- Installation of fencing will start on 7 February.
+- Fencing has begun!
 Sections of the playground will be fenced off and out of bounds during installation, but play equipment will still be open to the public.
+We expect the fencing to be finished by the end of February.
+The new fence will use panels from the old fence, plus new curved sections to accommodate the playground’s shape.

 - Stage 1 of the playground is complete and we're open for Christmas!
 After a fun-filled holiday season, in 2017 we're looking forward to adding more play equipment, soft-fall areas, a welcoming entranceway and erecting the fence - using the fence panels from the previous playground and adding a few new curves to fit the great new shape.